hiddenSymmetries/simsopt/paper.md

 # Summary

-[//]: # (JOSS guidelines: A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience.)

 A stellarator is a magnetic field configuration used to confine plasma, and it is a candidate configuration for fusion energy, as well as a general charged particle trap.
 A stellarator's magnetic field is